 - f.
-Click Save Changes to save the authentication chain. - 6.
-Test your authentication chain as follows:

-a.
-Navigate to a URL similar to the following: http://openam.example.com:8080/openam/XUI/?realm=/ #login/&service=myPushAuthChain b.
+Save your changes. - 6.
+Test your authentication chain as follows: - a.
+Logout of AM, and then navigate to a URL similar to the following: http://openam.example.com:8443/openam/XUI/?realm=/&service=myPushAuthChain#login - A login screen prompting you to enter your user ID and password appears. - b.
 Follow the procedure described in "To Perform Authentication using Push Notifications" to verify that you can use the ForgeRock Authenticator app to perform multi-factor authentication.
 If the chain is correctly configured, authentication is successful and AM displays the user profile page.